Quick/Nimble/README.md

 Nimble
 ======

-A Matcher Framework for Swift.
+A Matcher Framework for Swift and Objective-C.

 Setup
 -----